hashimati/Service-Requests-Offers-Microservices/README.md

 runtime "io.micronaut.configuration:micronaut-jdbc-tomcat"
 ```

-After adding the Micronaut Data dependencies, configure the database connection in application.yml file.
+After adding the Micronaut Data dependencies, configure the database connection in the application.yml file.
 The required configurations are

 | url | driverClassName | username | password | dialect |
 | --- | --- | --- | --- | --- |